handlegpt/jike/CONTRIBUTING.md

-# Contributing to NewsNow
+# Contributing to 即刻News

-Thank you for considering contributing to NewsNow!
+Thank you for considering contributing to 即刻News!
 This document provides guidelines and instructions for contributing to the project.

 ## Adding a New Source

-NewsNow is built to be easily extensible with new sources.
+即刻News is built to be easily extensible with new sources.
 Here's a step-by-step guide on how to add a new source:

 ### 1. Create a Feature Branch